benhoyt/benhoyt.github.com/writings-scandir-saga.md

 However, it's overly complicated.
 The "pattern" parameter was Windows-only (and not trivial to simulate on Linux/Mac), and the "fields" parameter was a bit of a pain.
 Plus, when using functions that return tuples, one always has to remember how the fields are ordered.
 [Nick Coghlan suggested](https://mail.python.org/pipermail/python-dev/2013-May/126148.html) using a new data type that had the name and other info accessible as attributes, so pretty soon we ended up with the concept of a rich object.

 It was also pretty clear that having the function generate (yield) DirEntry objects instead of returning them as a list was better for large directories.
-(This feature closed Python [issue 114066](https://bugs.python.org/issue11406).)
+This feature closed the separate Python [issue 114066](https://bugs.python.org/issue11406).

 A lot of mailing list bits were spilled over exactly what the DirEntry objects should look like: